ml6team/fondant/docs/component_spec.md

 ### Args

 The `args` section describes which arguments the component takes.
+Each argument is defined by a `description` and a `type`, which should be one of the builtin Python types.

 ```yaml
 args: